kevinstana/distributed/jenkins.README.md

 ## Pipeline for deployment with Ansible - Docker
 1. Create a pipeline job.
 2. In the `General` section, select `This project is parameterized`.
 3. Click on `Add parameter` and select `String parameter`.
-Name it `DB_URL` with default value the URL of the machine the database runs on.
-4. Add another string parameter.
-Name it `BACKEND_URL` with default value the URL (include http://) of the machine that spring runs on.
-5. Add another string parameter.
-Name it `MY_EMAIL` with default value the email you want to get notifications about the job.
+Name it `MY_EMAIL` with default value the he email you want to get notifications about the job.
-6. In the `Definition` field under `Pipeline`, select `Pipeline script from SCM`.
+4. In the `Definition` field under `Pipeline`, select `Pipeline script from SCM`.
-7. In the `SCM` field select `Git`.
+5. In the `SCM` field select `Git`.
-8. Enter the URL of the repository: `https://github.com/kevinstana/distributed.git`.
+6. Enter the URL of the repository: `https://github.com/kevinstana/distributed.git`.
 The repo is public so no credentials are required.
-9. In the branch field, enter `/main`.
+7. In the branch field, enter `/main`.
-10. In the `Script Path` field, type `docker.Jenkinsfile` and hit `Save`.
+8. In the `Script Path` field, type `docker.Jenkinsfile` and hit `Save`.

-Now hit build, pause it right after, and then hit replay.
-This allows you to edit the docker.Jenkinsfile.
-You can change the `EMAIL_TO` variable, and in case you don't have a github token to push docker images, you can comment the `Docker build and push` stage.
+To run the job click on `Build with parameters`.

 ## Pipeline for Kubernetes deployment
 1. Create a pipeline job.
+2. In the `General` section, select `This project is parameterized`.
+3. Click on `Add parameter` and select `String parameter`.
+Name it `MY_EMAIL` with default value the he email you want to get notifications about the job.
-2. In the `Definition` field under `Pipeline`, select `Pipeline script from SCM`.
+4. In the `Definition` field under `Pipeline`, select `Pipeline script from SCM`.
-3. In the `SCM` field select `Git`.
+5. In the `SCM` field select `Git`.
-4. Enter the URL of the repository: `https://github.com/kevinstana/distributed.git`.
+6. Enter the URL of the repository: `https://github.com/kevinstana/distributed.git`.
 The repo is public so no credentials are required.
-5. In the branch field, enter `/main`.
+7. In the branch field, enter `/main`.
-6. In the `Script Path` field, type `k8s.Jenkinsfile` and hit `Save`.
+8. In the `Script Path` field, type `k8s.Jenkinsfile` and hit `Save`.

-Now hit build, pause it right after, and then hit replay.
-This allows you to edit the k8s.Jenkinsfile.
-You can change the `EMAIL_TO` variable, and in case you don't have a github token to push docker images, you can comment the `Docker build and push` stage.
+To run the job click on `Build with parameters`.